 New Earswick Good Life Initiative

-The aim of the project is to persuade householders in philanthropist Joseph Rowntree’s model village (New Earswick) in York to get the most out of life at a time of rising cost of food, fuel and energy.
+The aim of the project was to persuade householders in philanthropist Joseph Rowntree’s model village (New Earswick) in York to get the most out of life at a time of rising cost of food, fuel and energy.

 Video of the launch event.